 It was founded in 1965 under the Northern Ireland New Towns Act and, under the direction of the Craigavon Development Commission, was planned and built using modernist design principles which have given it its distinctive style that endures to this day.

-‘Capturing Craigavon’ is a community-based project that aims to explore and document the history of the New Town of Craigavon, charting the events, stories and implications of its founding, from its conception in the 1960s, through the decline of the 1980s and 90s and on to the renewal of the 2000s up to the present day.
+‘Capturing Craigavon’ is a community-based project to explore and document the people’s history of the New Town of Craigavon, charting the events, stories and implications of its founding, from its conception in the 1960s, through the decline of the 1980s and 90s and on to the renewal of the 2000s up to the present day.

 Capturing Craigavon is highly participative.
 If you live in, work in, or have a connection to the Central Craigavon or Brownlow areas and are interested in history, research, storytelling, writing, photography, film-making, mapping, or events, there is a way for you to get involved in this project.

 Brownlow Festival Committee is the lead partner of ‘Capturing Craigavon’.
 The Brownlow Festival Committee is a community voluntary group with of improving community spirit across the Brownlow area working with local residents, voluntary and statutory bodies in the Borough to achieve these aims.

 ‘Capturing Craigavon’ is managed and delivered by PLACE, an independent, not-for-profit organisation dedicated to the making of great places across Northern Ireland.

 Heritage Lottery Fund